alyssahondrade/citibike-tableau/analysis.md

 This is a key observation to make, to fully appreciate the breakdown of valid trips in the first phenomena.

-3. Due to the centrality of station concentration in Manhattan, it is reasonable to observe that all Top 10 Stations (both Start and End) are all within that neighbourhood.
+3. Due to the centrality of station concentration in Manhattan, it is reasonable to observe that all Top 10 Stations (both Start and End) are all within that borough.

 ## Phenomena 1 - Trip Validity and Membership